- Schedule a Demo

 By Jane Garfinkel - Review Response Specialist

 There are a million places that your company’s name may pop up online, and you need to be aware of all of them.
-Claim your Google My Business locations, create social media pages, and wherever you can, ensure that your data is accurate.
+Claim your Google My Business locations, create social media pages, create alerts for keywords, and wherever you can, ensure that your data is accurate.

 Once you’ve created your social media pages, update them regularly.
 This will help discourage people from posting anything that is blatantly false as they will know that someone is watching.
 When negative posts do happen, you will be alerted immediately and can respond quickly.